ISENTRESS is an HIV medicine that, when used with other

-ISENTRESS is a prescription HIV-1 medicine used with other HIV medicines to treat adults with human immunodeficiency virus (HIV-1) infection in people 4 weeks of age and older.
+ISENTRESS is a prescription HIV-1 medicine used with other antiretroviral medicines to treat human immunodeficiency virus (HIV-1) infection in people 4 weeks of age and older.
 HIV is the virus that causes AIDS (Acquired Immune Deficiency Syndrome).

 The use of other medicines active against HIV-1 in combination with ISENTRESS may increase your ability to fight HIV.

-ISENTRESS does not cure HIV infection or AIDS.
+ISENTRESS does not cure HIV-1 infection or AIDS.

-Patients must stay on continuous HIV therapy to control infection and decrease HIV-related illnesses.anchor
+You must stay on continuous HIV therapy to control HIV-1 infection and decrease HIV-related illnesses.

 If you develop a rash with any of the following symptoms, stop using ISENTRESS and call your doctor right away: fever, generally ill feeling, extreme tiredness, muscle or joint aches, blisters or sores in mouth, blisters or peeling of skin, redness or swelling of the eyes, swelling of the mouth or face, problems breathing.

-Sometimes allergic reactions can affect body organs, like the liver.
-Contact your doctor right away if you have any of the following signs or symptoms of liver problems: yellowing of the skin or whites of the eyes, dark or tea-colored urine, pale-colored stools/bowel movements, nausea/vomiting, loss of appetite, pain, aching or tenderness on the right side below the ribs.
+Sometimes allergic reactions can affect body organs, such as your liver.
+Call your doctor right away if you have any of the following signs or symptoms of liver problems: yellowing of your skin or whites of your eyes, dark or tea-colored urine, pale-colored stools (bowel movements), nausea/vomiting, loss of appetite, pain, aching or tenderness on the right side of your stomach area.

-Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV medicines.
+Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
-Tell your doctor right away if you start having new symptoms after starting your HIV medicine.
+Tell your doctor right away if you start having new symptoms after starting your HIV-1 medicine.

 People taking ISENTRESS may still develop infections or other conditions associated with HIV infections.

-Tell your doctor before beginning ISENTRESS if you have a history of muscle disorders (rhabdomyolysis or myopathy) or increased creatine kinase or if you are taking medications known to cause these conditions such as statins, fenofibrate, gemfibrozil or zidovudine.
+Tell your doctor before you take ISENTRESS if you have a history of muscle disorders called rhabdomyolysis or myopathy or increased levels of creatine kinase in your blood.

 Tell your doctor right away if you get unexplained muscle pain, tenderness, or weakness while taking ISENTRESS.
 These may be signs of a rare serious muscle problem that can lead to kidney problems.